lrdodge/thecolincollective.github.io.2016/_activities/town-gossip.md

 ---
 title:  "Town Gossip"
-category: exercise
+type: exercise
-tags: observation, character, relationship
+focus: observation, character, relationship
+source: "Laura Irwin"
+date: 2015-11-30
 ---
 Three to five people sit in a line of chairs with the lights off and their eyes closed.
 The name of a town is chosen by suggestion.